 GENERAL INFORMATION FOR NOTICES

-Example (5 day pay or quit): You come to us on Thursday (4/8).
-We serve the notice on Friday (4/9).
-Tenant has Monday thru Friday (4/12 thru 4/16) of the following week to file an answer to the notice.
-You contact us on Monday (4/19) to continue the eviction process.
+Example (7 day pay or quit): You contact us on Thursday (4/8/13).
+We serve the paper on Friday (4/9/13).
+Tenant has Monday and Tuesday (4/12/13 thru 4/20/13) of the following week to file an answer to the notice.
+You contact us again on Wednesday (4/21/13) to continue the eviction process.
 The actual return date will be printed on your receipt given to you by our office.
 You may return to our office after the posting of the notice to pick up the notice, but you cannot file it with the court until the appropriate number of days has passed or you may have to start the process over again.

-THE NOTICE INFORMATION PRESENTED BELOW IS PROVIDED FOR YOUR CONVENIENCE AND IS NOT LEGAL ADVICE ON HOW TO PROCEED WITH YOUR CASE.
+THE NOTICE INFORMATION PRESENTED BELOW IS FROM THE CIVIL LAW SELF-HELP CENTER PUBLIC WEBSITE.
+IT IS PROVIDED FOR YOUR CONVENIENCE AND IS NOT LEGAL ADVICE ON HOW TO PROCEED WITH YOUR CASE.
 IF YOU ARE NOT SURE OF WHAT NOTICE TO USE, YOU SHOULD CONSULT AN ATTORNEY.

-Nevada Revised Statutes require a five-day notice to the tenant, instructing the tenant to either pay the rent or “quit” (leave) the rental property.
-To evict a tenant for nonpayment of rent, the landlord must “serve” (deliver) a Five-Day Notice to Pay Rent or Quit to the tenant.
+Nevada Revised Statutes require a seven-day notice to the tenant, instructing the tenant to either pay the rent or “quit” (leave) the rental property.
+To evict a tenant for nonpayment of rent, the landlord must “serve” (deliver) a Seven-Day Notice to Pay Rent or Quit to the tenant.
 (NRS 40.253(1)(a).)